IceTank/mineflayer-panorama/README.md

 For an example see: `example/browserCubeMap/index.js`.
 Note: three.module.js has to be provided in `public/js`.
 If `npm install` did not download it, it has to be added manually.

+## Running on Windows
+The rendering is done by node-canvas-webgl which is tricky to install on Windows.
+I recommend using a unix based operating system or Docker to run this plugin.

 ## Documentation

 ### `async bot.panoramaImage.takePanoramaPictures(camPos)`